starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/syntax.rst

     call), and the change in ap (between the definition and usage) cannot be deduced at compile time.

-See :ref:`revoked_references`. for more information.
+See :ref:`revoked_references` for more information.

 .. tested-code:: cairo syntax_revoked_references